Mousamoradi/Ci-SSGAN/README.md

 # Ci-SSGAN
-This repository focuses on detecting glaucoma subtypes from unstructured clinical notes using a Clinically-informed Semi-Supervised Generative Adversarial Network (Ci-SSGAN) and a Large Language Model.
+This repository focuses on detecting glaucoma subtypes from unstructured clinical notes using a Clinically-informed Semi-Supervised Generative Adversarial Network (Ci-SSGAN) and a Large Language Model (LLM) to improve diagnostic accuracy and fairness in ophthalmic AI.

-# 📌 Key Features
+📌 Key Features
 1- Equity-driven design: Ci-SSGAN integrates demographic conditioning and a fairness-aware loss (PV metric) to promote balanced performance across race, gender, and age groups, mitigating disparities commonly seen in clinical AI.

 2- Inclusive data utilization: By leveraging large volumes of unlabeled clinical notes through semi-supervised generative learning, the model reduces dependence on scarce expert annotations-broadening access to high-performing AI even in under-resourced settings.